upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 3. Composing resources from multiple Crossplane providers

 Be conscious about composing resources from multiple different providers.
-It is a supported scenario but it brings additional complexity.
+It's a supported scenario but it brings additional complexity.

 ## Next Steps